Welcome to Stripe Issuing

 10.2 Dispute Resolution.
 The “Dispute resolution; Agreement to Arbitrate” provision of the Stripe Services Agreement is incorporated into this Agreement by reference, and applies to all disputes, claims and controversies between you and us that arise out of or relate to this Agreement.

-11. Obligations of Platforms.
+11. Obligations of Platform Providers.

 11.2 Platform Company and Authorized User Acceptance of Terms.

 (a) General.
-A Platform may use the Program to permit Companies connected to its Platform (individually, a “Platform Company” and, collectively, “Platform Companies”) to procure Cards for distribution to Authorized Users.
-Platform must ensure that each Platform Company agrees to the terms of this Agreement and Platform Company’s Authorized Users agree to the User Terms prior to using the Program and activating a Card.
-Platform will provide proof as required by Stripe that each Platform Company has accepted this Agreement, and each such Authorized User has accepted the User Terms, as required by this Section.
-Stripe may require Platform to alter the acceptance process if either Stripe or Issuer does not believe that Platform’s existing process creates a binding agreement among Stripe, Issuer and each Platform Company and/or Authorized User.
-Stripe, on behalf of Issuer, may review any fees Platform charges its Platform Companies in connection with the Program for compliance with Card Network Rules and Law.
-For purposes of interpreting this Agreement, “you,” “your,” and “Company” shall be deemed to include Platform Companies, unless the context is otherwise specifically limited to Platforms and not applicable to Companies.
+A Platform Provider may use the Program to permit Companies connected to its Platform (individually, a “Platform Company” and, collectively, “Platform Companies”) to procure Cards for distribution to Authorized Users.
+Platform Providers must ensure that each Platform Company agrees to the terms of this Agreement and Platform Company’s Authorized Users agree to the User Terms prior to using the Program and activating a Card.
+Platform Provider will provide proof as required by Stripe that each Platform Company has accepted this Agreement, and each such Authorized User has accepted the User Terms, as required by this Section.
+Stripe may require Platform Provider to alter the acceptance process if either Stripe or Issuer does not believe that Platform Provider’s existing process creates a binding agreement among Stripe, Issuer and each Platform Company and/or Authorized User.
+Stripe, on behalf of Issuer, may review any fees Platform Provider charges its Platform Companies in connection with the Program for compliance with Card Network Rules and Law.
+For purposes of interpreting this Agreement, “you,” “your,” and “Company” shall be deemed to include Platform Companies, unless the context is otherwise specifically limited to Platform Providers and not applicable to Companies.

 11.3 Marketing of Stripe Issuing.
 You must follow the Marketing Guidelines, as the Marketing Guidelines may be updated from time to time, when marketing or promoting the Program to Platform Companies connected to your Platform and/or their Authorized Users.